-US organisation to sue prison for denying inmate imam
+US Muslim organisation to sue prison for denying Muslim death row inmate imam at execution

 The Alabama branch of the Council of American-Islamic Relations (CAIR) on Monday called on the state to grant the religious accommodation request of Domineque "Hakim" Ray to have a Muslim chaplain, Imam Yousef Maisonet, present at his execution.